+investments with an

+sustainable

-economic activities
+economic activities under the EU Taxonomy.

-EU

-under

-Taxonomy.

 1% is the minimum share of socially sustainable investments.
 5% is the expected overall share of sustainable investments related to environmental and social goals of the fund, this is because, it is not possible to set specific shares for environmental and social investments in each case.